Loading…

 For cross-promotion (Beehiiv's Boosts marketplace, Substack's recommendations, and ConvertKit's Creator Network), the unlock is targeting.
 Use Claude to read your top 20 highest-engagement issues and infer the precise reader profile — vocabulary, role, problems, aspirations.
 Then read 30 candidate partner newsletters through the same lens.
 You'll find that maybe 10 of 30 are actually a fit; cross-promotions with the right 10 outperform cross-promotions with 30 by a multiple.

 For organic social, drop each issue into Claude and ask for three Twitter or X threads, five LinkedIn posts and ten image-quote ideas.
 Schedule across the fortnight.
-Sibling pieces on AI for TikTok creators and AI for newsletter writers cover this loop in more detail.
+Sibling pieces on AI for TikTok creators and AI for newsletter writers cover this loop in more detail, and Australian podcasters run an almost identical repurposing engine from audio instead of text.

 Free-to-paid conversion is a writing problem more than a marketing problem.
 The conversion-driving issues are the ones where a free reader hits the paywall mid-thought and reflexively upgrades because they have to know what's next.